uncleDecart/eve-build-tools/README.md

 with actual source under `src/`, and tooling, like the Makefile and Dockerfile, as well as documentation like the README, in the root directory.

-In addition, each tool should have a Makefile, with the target `build` to build locally.
+In addition, each tool should have a Makefile, with the following characteristics:

+* target `build` to build locally, where `OUTDIR` determines where compiled objects should go
+* target `test` to run local tests